 She is the author of the books From Da Ponte to the Casa Italiana: A Brief History of Italian Studies at Columbia (Columbia University Press, 2017), and I mille volti della moda; she is also a co-author of the book Luoghi di frontiera.
-Antropologia delle mediazioni, and a contributor to various books and manuscripts from Il Mulino and other publishers.
+Antropologia delle mediazioni, and a contributor to various books and manuscripts.
 Her recent publications include: Present and Future Memory.
-Holocaust Studies at the Italian Academy (2008-2016), editor, Italian Academy Publications, Columbia University, September 2016; “An Italian Perspective on the U.S.-Italy Relationship”, in Italy in the White House: A Conversation on Historical Perspectives, David M. Rubenstein National Center for White House History, The White House Historical Association (forthcoming); “Foreigners, immigrants, and travelers in America in Da Ponte’s time”, in Power and Seduction.
+Holocaust Studies at the Italian Academy (2008-2016), editor, Italian Academy Publications, Columbia University, September 2016; “An Italian Perspective on the U.S.-Italy Relationship”, in Italy in the White House: A Conversation on Historical Perspectives, David M. Rubenstein National Center for White House History, The White House Historical Association, 2016; “Foreigners, immigrants, and travelers in America in Da Ponte’s time”, in Power and Seduction.
 Da Ponte’s “Tre Drammi” printed in New York 1826: Figaro, Don Giovanni and Axur; R. Eisendle & H.E.
 Weidinger, eds., Hollitzer Verlag, Vienna (forthcoming); “Neurolaw: come le neuroscienze potrebbero cambiare l’antropologia giuridica,” in Antropologia giuridica.
 Etnografie e temi attuali, A. De Lauri ed., Mondadori Universita’ 2013; “Emozioni e paure.
 Come la politica utilizza l’Altro,” in Politica ed emozioni nella storia d’Italia dal 1848 ad oggi, P. Morris, F. Ricatti, M. Seymour, eds., Viella 2012; “L’immigration law statunitense,” with L. Melchionna, in Regioni, Immigrazione e Diritti Sociali, E. Rossi, F. Biondi Dal Monte, M. Vrenna, eds., Scuola Superiore S. Anna of Pisa, Il Mulino 2012; and “We are not racists, but we do not want immigrants,” in Integration, Globalization and Racialization: Theories and Perspectives on Immigration, J. Capetillo, G. Jacobs, P. Kretsedemas, eds., Routledge 2012.